binaryphile/www.minimak.org/pages/learn.md

 even run it from a USB drive.
 You're not going to be able to use the registry mappings, though.

-If you're in a multi-user situation on your machine, you too are going to want to use PKL so it is only local to your account and doesn't affect others.
+If you're in a multiuser situation on your machine, you too are going to want to use PKL so it is only local to your account and doesn't affect others.
 If you happen to be on Windows XP, there are user-specific registry mappings you can use as well, which you can read about on the download page.
-This can work well since it doesn't affect the layout for the login screen (QWERTY).
+This can work well since it doesn't affect the layout for the login screen.
 If you're on Vista or 7, there's no user mappings though.

 Otherwise, you're probably eventually going to want to use the boot mappings.
-If you occasionally need to let someone else use the computer, you can use PKL's inverse mappings to hand the keyboard to a QWERTY user without having to reboot.
+If you occasionally need to let someone else use the computer, there are PKL inverse Minimak mappings (8- and 12-key) so you can hand the keyboard to a QWERTY user without having to reboot.

 Speed
 -----

-If you're gung-ho about learning the Minimak as quickly as possible, you're going to want to adopt it full-time from the git-go.
-The only way to do this is to start with basic and go through the progression as you feel comfortable.
-If you're a fast learner, you may be able to get back up to speed in as little as a month or so.
-I'm not a fast learner.

-I really don't suggest this, however.
-From experience, I can tell you the frustration of forgetting how to type QWERTY quickly, and that's what will happen.
-You have to alternate between Minimak and QWERTY to learn both.
+If you're gung-ho about learning the 12-key Minimak as quickly as possible, I still recommend that you take the 4-key upgrades a step at a time.

+If that's not good enough for you, the 6-key layout is a good compromise that gets you to the 12-key layout in two steps.
+It's designed for learning the 12-key layout quickly, and isn't meant to be used on its own.
+It isn't the best 6-key layout for that purpose.

 Method
 ======

-First, measure your current typing speed with a site like [Typeracer].
+First, measure your current typing speed with a site like [Key Hero].
 This will give you a point of reference.

-The length of time to gain full proficiency with Minimak varies, but it's a good bet that it will take a good 2-6 months before you are typing as fast in Minimak as you do now.
+The length of time to gain full proficiency with Minimak varies, but it's a good bet that it will take a good 2-3 months before you are typing as fast in Minimak as you do now, depending on which layout you choose.
 However, unlike most other layouts, you'll be able to begin using it for work almost immediately.

-More to come here, this is a work in progress...
+There are three popular methods for learning new layouts.
+With other layouts, these are meant to get you to the point where you're barely sufficient with the new layout, at which point you stop typing QWERTY.
+With Minimak, however, the point is to keep your QWERTY skills.
+It's recommended that you keep typing QWERTY until you can type both layouts at your old speed (before you started learning Minimak).
+Once you've accomplished that, you can use Minimak most of the time, but I suggest tuning up QWERTY every once in a while (say, once a month).
+You can do it less if you're on the 4- or 8-key layouts, but the 12-key layout really needs it.

+- __Day on, day off:__  Use QWERTY on Monday, Wednesday, Friday and Minimak on Tuesday, Thursday, Saturday and Sunday
+- __QWERTY by day, Minimak by night:__  Use QWERTY while you are working and Minimak for personal usage
+- __Which am I slowest at:__ Start each day by measuring your speed at both, then work on the one you're slower with

+With any of these methods, some people swear that using the new layout for chat sessions is a surefire way to increase your speed.

+The first two methods are pretty self-explanatory.
+A lot of people claim success with the QWERTY by day, [other layout] by night approach.
+My opinion is that since you can quickly adopt Minimak without hurting your work too much, the by day/night approach is less useful than the day at a time methods.
+You might use the by day/night approach for the first couple days until you feel comfortable though.

+I'm a fan of the "which am I slowest at" method, because this method ensures that you keep both sets of skills tuned.
+While I'm learning, I'm using this method.
+Each morning I take the best of three typing tests with each layout, then use the one I'm slowest at for the day.
+That way I never lose my edge with QWERTY.
+Another variation is to set a floor beneath which you don't let QWERTY fall.
+You only type Minimak when QWERTY stays above that floor.

 [GNU Typist]: http://www.gnu.org/software/gtypist/
 [Amphetype]: http://code.google.com/p/amphetype/